UniversalDependencies/docs/_2016-09-05--06-prague/function.md

 ## General guidelines

+If a language (e.g. Irish) has its own clear guidelines, they are in the spirit of UD, and they don't conflict, then we see no reason to change them.
 However, if there are no clear guidelines, then we should follow the following principles:

 * There should be only one copula in a language.
 In languages such as those of the Iberian Romance group, Basque etc. where there is a "state" copula and "essence" copula, then the __essence__ one should get the `cop` relation.
 This will cause minor between group differences, between e.g. Spanish and Catalan ({spa} _Ella está en Barcelona_, {cat} _Ella és a Barcelona_), but these show real differences.
 However, if the copula is defective and is filled with different verbs in different tenses (e.g. Turkish, Kazakh), this is fine.
   * Subjects of copulas should receive a special label, either `nsubjcop` or `nsubj:cop`.
 This has several benefits, including solving the problem of double subjects.
 "My baking cakes is your making soup."